Facebook database [Updated] – A thorough insight into the databases used @Facebook

 Now let’s delve into the specifics.

 Polyglot persistence architecture has several upsides.
 Different databases with different data models can be leveraged to implement different use cases.
-The system is more highly available, easy to scale.
+The system is more highly available and easy to scale.

-Put in simple words, Polyglot Persistence means using different databases having unique features & data models for implementing different use cases/business requirements.
+Put in simple words, polyglot persistence means using different databases having unique features and data models for implementing different use cases of the system.

-For instance, Cassandra, Memcache would serve different requirements as opposed to a traditional MySQL Db.
+For instance, Cassandra and Memcache would serve different persistence requirements in contrast to a traditional MySQL DB.

-If we have ACID requirements like for a financial transaction, MySQL Db would serve best.
-On the other hand, when we need to access data fast, we would go for Memcache or when we are not so much concerned about data consistency & duplicate data but need a fast highly available, eventually consistent persistence system, a NoSQL solution would fit best.
+If we have ACID requirements like for a financial transaction, MySQL would fit best.
+On the other hand, when we need fast data access, we would pick Memcache or when we are okay with data denormalization and it being eventually consistent but need a fast highly available database, a NoSQL solution would fit best.

 This is the primary database that Facebook uses with different engines.
 Different engines?
 I’ll get to that.

-Facebook leverages the social graph to track & manage all the user events on the portal.
-Such as who liked whose post.
+Facebook leverages a social graph to track and manage all the user events on the portal such as who liked whose post.
 Mutual friends.
-Which of your friends already ate at the restaurant you visited etc. And the social graph is powered by MySQL.
+Which of your friends already ate at the restaurant you are visiting and so on.
+And this social graph is powered by MySQL.

-Initially, Facebook engineering team started with MySQL InnoDB engine to persist social data.
-Data was compressed & stored even then it just took too much space.
-And more space usage meant more hardware was required which naturally spiked the data storage costs.
+Initially, the Facebook engineering team started with MySQL InnoDB engine to persist social data.
+Data took too much storage space despite being compressed.
+More space usage meant more hardware requirements which naturally spiked the data storage costs.

-InnoDB is a default MySQL storage engine that provides high reliability & performance.
+InnoDB is the default MySQL storage engine that provides high reliability and performance.

 To deal with the space issues.
-The engineering team at Facebook wrote a new MySQL database engine MyRocks.
-Which reduced the space usage by 50% & helped improve the write-efficiency.
+The engineering team at Facebook wrote a new MySQL database engine MyRocks which reduced space usage by 50% and also helped improve the write efficiency.

-Over time Facebook migrated it’s user-facing database from InnoDB to MyRocks engine.
-The migration didn’t had much difficulty since the core tech MySQL was the same, just the DB engines changed.
+Over time Facebook migrated its user-facing database engine from InnoDB to MyRocks.
+The migration didn’t have much difficulty since just the DB engines changed and the core tech MySQL was the same.

-Several benchmark processes were run to evaluate the DB performance & the results stated that MyRocks instance size turned out to be 3.5 times smaller than the InnoDB instance uncompressed & 2 times smaller than InnoDB instance compressed.
+Several benchmark processes were run to evaluate the DB performance and the results stated that MyRocks instance size turned out to be 3.5 times smaller than the InnoDB instance uncompressed and 2 times smaller than the InnoDB instance compressed.

-MySQL is the most popular persistence technology ever & is naturally deployed by big guns.
+MySQL is the most popular persistence technology ever and is naturally deployed by big guns.

-WebScale SQL is a collaboration amongst engineers from several different companies such as Google, Twitter, LinkedIn, Alibaba running MySQL in production at scale to build & enhance MySQL features that are required to run in large scale production environments.
+WebScale SQL is a collaboration amongst engineers from several different companies such as Google, Twitter, LinkedIn, Alibaba running MySQL in production at scale to build and enhance MySQL features that are required to run in large-scale production environments.

 Facebook has one of the largest MySQL deployments in the world.
 And it shares a common WebScale SQL development codebase with the other companies.

-The engineering team is Facebook is preparing to move it’s production tested versions of table, user & compression statistics into WebScaleSQL.
+The engineering team is Facebook is preparing to move its production-tested versions of table, user and compression statistics into WebScaleSQL.

-It was sure fast but did not support replication or an SQL layer & Facebook engineering team wanted those MySQL features in RocksDB.
-Eventually, they built MyRocks, an open-source project which had RocksDB as a MySQL storage engine.
-Pretty geeky!!
+It was sure fast but did not support replication or an SQL layer and the Facebook engineering team wanted those MySQL features in RocksDB.
+Eventually, they built MyRocks, an open-source project that had RocksDB as a MySQL storage engine.